tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 Builds LLVM in Release mode; use Debug instead to make debugging easier
 - `-G Ninja`
 Building using Ninja Build
-- `-DLLVM_ENABLE_PROJECTS=clang`
-Building clang for compilation consistency and for conan configuration; **you should drop this flag if you need to build in Debug mode**

 The rest are just some options set to save time/space when building.

 You may also wish to additionally add `-DCMAKE_INSTALL_PREFIX="/some/other/prefix"` to install to a specific location, such as `$HOME/.local`.

-For the next steps, please ensure that you have the built `clang` as the default used by your system by prepending it to your `PATH` variable.

 ## Building OpenRace